Why Biology at Penn State?

 Many of our graduates accept entry-level research positions in industry, government, non-profit organizations, or universities.
-Penn State Biology provides a variety of research experiences opportunities to prepare students for theses positions of for graduate level research programs.
+Penn State Biology provides a variety of research experience opportunities to prepare students for theses positions or for graduate level research programs.

 A Penn State Biology degree provides a strong foundation for potential educators.
 High school level positions require certification through a secondary education program or a master's degree in education.
 Teaching at the college or university level typically requires a Ph.D.

 Our biology graduates have also entered careers in a wide range of related fields including: pharmaceutical sales or supply, government agencies such as the FDA and EPA, and non-profit conservancy organizations.
 Click here to visit our After Graduation page for more information about what a biology degree can do for you!

 Distinctive, Applicable, and Significant

 Although we are a large department, we provide a range of opportunities for you to develop a community within biology.
 The BIOME is an excellent example.
 This special living option allows first-year students interested in biology to live as a community in Pollock Halls.
 Students in the BIOME benefit academically from study groups, tutoring opportunities, and review sessions.
 Students also benefit socially from living among peers with similar interests, guest speakers, and monthly movie nights.
 Similarly focused on both social and professional community is TriBeta, the PSU Biological Honors Society.